bottkars/Azurestack-Kickstart/README_OSX.md

 # OSX Gotchas
-this is a collection of my tweaks to run azure-cli on OSX with azurestack
+this is a collection of my tweaks to run azure-cli on OSX with azurestack /azurestack asdk
 1. Certificates fo azure-cli
 Import the certificate in the correct store.